See how your credits and GPA will transfer to UNT

 Credits transfer easily from community colleges or other universities, particularly those that participate in the Texas Common Course Numbering System.
 If you’re attending a Texas community college, UNT’s online Transfer Resources include four-year plans and other tools to help you stay on track and graduate on time.

 Some community colleges have enrollment agreements with UNT.
 Be sure to check to see if your school participates.

 Technical/career courses transfer

 Create a personalized degree plan, so you can graduate sooner.
-With a Bachelor of Applied Arts and Science degree, a majority of your AAS degree or career/technical credits may apply.
+With a Bachelor of Applied Arts and Science degree, the majority of your AAS degree or technical/workforce credits may apply.
 You can choose from two BAAS degree options at UNT.

 Military credits transfer

 UNT is home to more than 2,500 members of the military community and their families.
 UNT may accept lower- and upper-division military credit, as recommended by the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services.
 Credit for vocational work may be accepted if you are pursuing a BAAS degree.
-For information, call our Veterans Center at 940-369-2681 or visit the Student Veterans Services website.
+For information, visit the Student Veterans Services website.

 At UNT, you’ll have three GPAs: